jbock-java/zerobuilder/values.md

 ### Null checking

-Run-time null checking can be enabled for all non-primitive properties at once, by using the goal level `nullPolicy` option:
+Run-time null checks can be added for all non-primitive properties, by using the goal level `nullPolicy` option:

 ````java